Skip to main content

 The Hypothalamic-Pituitary-Gonadal (HPG) axis serves as the central command center for reproductive and hormonal regulation.
 In women, the hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These gonadotropins, in turn, stimulate the ovaries to produce estrogen, progesterone, and androgens, including testosterone.
 This axis is not solely responsible for reproductive function; it is profoundly influenced by, and influences, metabolic status.

 Consider the impact of energy availability on this axis.
 Chronic caloric restriction or excessive exercise can suppress GnRH pulsatility, leading to reduced LH and FSH, and consequently, lower ovarian hormone production, including testosterone.
-Conversely, states of metabolic dysregulation, such as and chronic inflammation, can directly impair ovarian steroidogenesis and alter androgen metabolism.
+Conversely, states of metabolic dysregulation, such as insulin resistance and chronic inflammation, can directly impair ovarian steroidogenesis and alter androgen metabolism.

 For instance, in conditions like Polycystic Ovary Syndrome (PCOS), insulin resistance is a common feature that drives increased ovarian androgen production, including testosterone, often leading to symptoms like hirsutism and menstrual irregularities.
 This highlights how a seemingly metabolic issue can directly alter sex hormone profiles.